cargator/.github/profile/README.md

-# CarGator - the open-source mobility stack
+# CarGator - open-source mobility stack

 ![Your Organization Logo](https://avatars.githubusercontent.com/u/140787853?s=200&v=4)

-Welcome to the open-source project developed by CarGator.
-This repository hosts multiple project, including frontend, backend, and client-app applications.
-Below, you'll find guidance on setting up and running these applications on locally same step will follow for running it on servers.
+Welcome to the open-source mobility project developed by CarGator.
+This project hosts multiple repositories - including frontend (admin panel), backend, customer and driver apps.
+Below is a guide on setting up and running these applications locally and the same steps you can follow for running it on your own cloud servers.

 ## Table of Contents